JeanMarcMbouma/MockLite/README.md

 2. **Setup First** - Configure mock behavior before using in tests
 3. **Verify Behaviors** - Use the verification API to assert interactions
 4. **Use Argument Matchers** - `It.IsAny<T>()` for flexible matching
+5. **Leverage Callbacks** - Use callbacks for audit logging and state tracking
-5. **Record Invocations** - Leverage invocation recording for complex verification scenarios
+6. **Record Invocations** - Leverage invocation recording for complex verification scenarios

 ## Examples